Tyesprojects1/SuggestlyG4/README.md

 A minimal Java-based vault example that runs from the command line or in Docker.

+The included Docker Compose setup provides an Nginx reverse proxy with a self-signed certificate for `suggestify.local`.
+This demonstrates basic DNS and SSL usage.

 ## Building

 Compile and run directly with Java: